korlibs/korge-fleks/README.md

 ... to be continued

-- Components contain only basic (nullable) types like Int, String, Boolean, Entity, invokable (?) and set of them in Lists and Maps
+- Components contain only basic (nullable) types like Int, String, Boolean, Entity, invokable function prototypes (lambdas) and set of them in Lists and Maps
 - Components do not contain any Korge-related complex objects like Views, Components, etc.
 - Components are easily serializable because of its basic nature
 - Save game can be done by simply serializing and saving the whole ECS world snapshot (all active entities